 – Posture training, especially with work and daily activities

 – Strengthening and stabilization exercises for your “core” – low back, abdominal, pelvic and hip muscles

 – Manual therapy to low back.
 This may include joint mobilizations (moving low back vertebra or sacroiliac joints), traction (elongating the spine done either by therapist or machine), soft tissue mobilization to specific low back, gluteal, or hip muscles or other hands-on techniques to improve the mobility of muscles and joints

 – Modalities, including ultrasound, electrical stimulation, heat or ice

-– Education on lifestyle changes
+– Education on lifestyle changes and self-management techniques

 Patients that are experiencing pelvic, bowel or bladder symptoms due to a lumbar spine condition are referred for treatment to our Pelvic Floor Dysfunction rehabilitation program.